Youngstown State University: Centers and institutes

 The university's Center for Judaic and Holocaust Studies was put into jeopardy when Jacob Ari Labendz, the only professor at YSU qualified to teach Holocaust studies, was laid off in 2021.

 Library

 The Maag Library opened in 1976 and was named after one of the local public library and Youngstown State University's trustees, William F. Maag, Jr. Before it opened, Maag Library became a member of the Federal Depository Library Program in 1971.
 Currently, it is a six-story building with over 500,000 volumes in-house, as well as access to the collections of 84 other Ohio institutions via participation in the OhioLINK program.
 The building also houses the writing center and the university's English Language Institute.

 Located on the fifth floor of Maag Library, the Archives and Special Collections at Youngstown State is meant to preserve items with historical significance to the school, Youngstown and Mahoning County, as well as its history in the iron and steel industry.

+Rankings

+In Washington Monthlys 2025 Master's University Rankings, Youngstown State University was ranked 365th out of 585 master's level institutions across the United States.
+In the 2025 U.S. News & World Report college rankings, Youngstown State University was ranked 99th out of 165 regional universities in the Midwest, and 35th among public universities.